Action Porty is overseen by a Board of volunteers.

 Public servant involved in the research and scrutiny of a broad range of environment and sustainable development issues, with a longstanding interest in land reform.
 A Porty resident since 2010, in his spare time he teaches yoga, and loves spending time with his family by the seaside.
 Joined Board Jan 2018.

-Arts marketing, digital content and communications professional, with 10 years’ experience working for arts organisations in London, ranging from major theatres and arts centres to small independent production companies.
-Works for the British Council in the Arts department.
-Relocated to Edinburgh in 2016 and new Portobello resident.
-Passionate about the arts and community engagement.
+Arts marketing and digital content professional, with 10 years’ experience in arts organisations in London, including theatres, galleries, arts centres and production companies.
+Works for British Council Arts.
+Portobello resident since 2017, passionate about the arts and community engagement.

 Action Porty’s Development Manager is: